sawebb19/241git/README.md

-Samuel A. Webb
+## Samuel A. Webb

----

 > "Life is this crazy, mystical thing, and sometimes you just go out like a buster, and there's
 > nothing you can do about it"

--Joseph Marquez
+Joseph Marquez

+> I think that inside every adult is the heart of a child.
+We just gradually convince ourselves
+> that we have to act more like adults.

+Shigeru Miyamoto

 https://github.com/sawebb19/241git.git